codingwithdevil/IP-Changer/README.md

 ### Usage:-
-*** Set Tor Hash Password :- type password in set tor password then click on set tor password button, Click on Load and wait,Then set interval and click start; Note:- if you close the tool it will auto stop running tor service ***
+***Set Tor Hash Password :- type password in set tor password then click on set tor password button, Click on Load and wait,Then set interval and click start; Note:- if you close the tool it will auto stop running tor service.***

 ### [+] Official Youtube Channel https://www.youtube.com/c/CodingWithDevil/